uri-raviv-lab/pyceres/ceres/docs/source/nnls_solving.rst

    which break this finite difference heuristic, but they do not come up often in practice.

-.. member:: bool Solver::Options::update_state_every_iteration

-   Default: ``false``

-   If ``update_state_every_iteration`` is ``true``, then Ceres Solver will guarantee that at the end of every iteration and before any user :class:`IterationCallback` is called, the parameter blocks are updated to the current best solution found by the solver.
-Thus the IterationCallback can inspect the values of the parameter blocks for purposes of computation, visualization or termination.

-   If ``update_state_every_iteration`` is ``false`` then there is no such guarantee, and user provided :class:`IterationCallback` s should not expect to look at the parameter blocks and interpret their values.

 .. member:: vector<IterationCallback> Solver::Options::callbacks

    Callbacks that are executed at the end of each iteration of the :class:`Minimizer`.
 They are executed in the order that they are specified in this vector.
 By default, parameter blocks are updated only at the end of the optimization, i.e., when the :class:`Minimizer` terminates.
-This means that by default, if an :class:`IterationCallback` inspects the parameter blocks, they will not see them changing in the course of the optimization.

-   To tell Ceres to update the parameter blocks at the end of each iteration and before calling the user's callback, set :member:`Solver::Options::update_state_every_iteration` to ``true``.
+This behavior is controlled by :member:`Solver::Options::update_state_every_variable`.
+If the user wishes to have access to the update parameter blocks when his/her callbacks are executed, then set :member:`Solver::Options::update_state_every_iteration` to true.

    The solver does NOT take ownership of these pointers.

+.. member:: bool Solver::Options::update_state_every_iteration

+   Default: ``false``

+   Normally the parameter blocks are only updated when the solver terminates.
+Setting this to true update them in every iteration.
+This setting is useful when building an interactive application using Ceres and using an :class:`IterationCallback`.

 :class:`ParameterBlockOrdering`
 ===============================